SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

 By Monday 1:30pm of each week, the assignment for this course will be to:
  * 1. have made **3 permanent notes** based on the prior week's readings
  * 2. have added the citation information for that week's reading notes
+ * 3. Re-read  last week's notes and play with them in obsidian I see both of these assignments as a fairly low bar.
+The idea is that this is the floor, and that ideally I would end up doing more most weeks.
+I have set them at a level that I hopefully will not feel shame for not being able to hit a lofty goal, but also would result in 33 permanent notes (which is decently substantial).

  <details>
   <summary> 1.
 Permanent Notes </summary>